pi3d/pi3d.github.com/html/_sources/FAQ.txt

 How do I display an image exactly without anti-aliasing or smoothing i.e. pixel perfect?

-  This can be done by using the 2d_flat shader and spcifying when the Texture is loaded that mipmap=False.
+  This can be done by using a Camera with argument ``is_3d=False`` and spcifying, when the Texture is loaded, that ``mipmap=False``.
 Because this is a global setting it will be overwritten by whichever Texture is the last to be loaded.
+Use the ``uv_flat`` shader and the Sprite or ImageSprite Shape.

+  It is also important that the image is one of the standard widths used by the GPU (see the FAQ section on ``Texture blurring`` below) also; that the dimensions of the image are the same as the sprite.

 anti-aliasing
 ~~~~~~~~~~~~~